PaperFanz/laser/readme.md

 ## Description

 An assembler for the LC3 assembly language written entirely in C. I've been trying to move away from LC3Edit provided by my university, which is old and hurts my eyes, and an assembling programs was the last thing I used LC3Edit for.
+The LC3 ISA can be found [here][2].

 ### Motivation